herotechcourse/kotlin-vendingmachine-precourse/README.md

 # kotlin-vendingmachine-precourse

-This is the submission for the final coding test for the "Hero Tech Course: Berlin Edition" by [Deniz](https://github.com/deniz-oezdemir).

-This project is a console-based vending machine simulation.
-After the user inputs the machine's change and product details, the user can make purchases as long as he has sufficient funds.
-The program execution ends with the machine then calculating the change.

 ## feature list

 The features will be implemented in the following order:
 - [x] read change inventory amount from user input
     - [x] validate inventory amount is a number
     - [x] validate inventory amount is divisible by 10